 New findings and previous results [31, 35, 47-50] are as follows.
 The HDAC2-deficiency in DT40 cells rapidly and dramatically increases mRNA (i.e., transcription/gene expression) levels of IgM H- and L-chains, followed by accumulation of the two immunoglobulin proteins probably within endoplasmic reticulum (Figs. 1, 2 and 3, and Suppl.
 Figs. S2 and S3).
-Surprisingly, excessively increased mRNAs and proteins of IgM H- and L-chains at the early stage of cultivation are gradually decreased until the later cultivation stage in almost similar pattern in all examined individual clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) of secondly generated HDAC2(-/-) mutants (Suppl.
+Surprisingly, excessively increased mRNAs and proteins of IgM H- and L-chains at the early stage of cultivation are gradually decreased until the late cultivation stage in almost similar pattern in all examined individual clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) of HDAC2(-/-) mutants (Suppl.
 Figs. S4 and S5).
-By contrast, remarkably, gene expressions of various specific transcription factors and chromatin-modifying enzymes change in distinct patterns among these individual HDAC2(-/-) mutant clones (Suppl.
+By contrast, remarkably, gene expressions of various particular transcription factors and chromatin-modifying enzymes change in distinct patterns among these individual HDAC2(-/-) mutant clones (Suppl.
 Fig. S5).
-To reduce the increased protein levels of IgM H- and L-chains resulted from their increased gene expressions, apparently, following three distinct ways based on alterations in gene expressions of specific transcription factors exist at the later cultivation stage in the six individual mutant clones (Suppl.
+To reduce the increased protein levels of IgM H- and L-chains resulted from their increased gene expressions, apparently, following three distinct manners based on altered gene expressions of particular transcription factors exist at the late cultivation stage in the six individual mutant clones (Suppl.
 Figs. S1(L) and S5) [49].
-The way in clone cl.2-1 seems to be dependent on OBF1 and different from that in DT40 cells.
-The ways in clones cl.2-2, cl.2-3, cl.2-4 and cl.2-5 seem to be dependent on Pax5 plus Aiolos and slightly similar to that in DT40 cells in appearance.
-The way in clone cl.2-6 seems to be dependent on Pax5, Aiolos plus EBF1 and similar to that in DT40 cells in appearance.
+The manner in clone cl.2-1 seems to be dependent on OBF1 and different from that in DT40 cells.

+The manner in clones cl.2-2, cl.2-3, cl.2-4 and cl.2-5 seems to be dependent on Pax5 plus Aiolos and slightly similar to that in DT40 cells in appearance.
+The manner in clone cl.2-6 seems to be dependent on Pax5, Aiolos plus EBF1 and similar to that in DT40 cells in appearance.